awsdocs/amazon-ec2-user-guide/doc_source/AMIs.md

 + To create an Amazon EBS\-backed AMI, see [Create an Amazon EBS\-backed Linux AMI](creating-an-ami-ebs.md)\.
 + To create an instance store\-backed AMI, see [Create an instance store\-backed Linux AMI](creating-an-ami-instance-store.md)\.

 To help categorize and manage your AMIs, you can assign custom *tags* to them\.
-For more information, see [Tagging your Amazon EC2 resources](Using_Tags.md)\.
+For more information, see [Tag your Amazon EC2 resources](Using_Tags.md)\.

 ## Buy, share, and sell AMIs<a name="buy-share-sell"></a>